PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 !!!
 Tip

-    If Test questions are randomised, a new version is generated each time the Test is printed.
+    If randomisation is used, a new version is generated each time the Test is printed.

 To print or save a Test: